acadea/frontend1_first_html/README.md

 # Contributing
 Contributions are welcome and will be fully credited.

-Please submit a pull request if you noticed an error or wanted to improve to source code.
+Please submit a pull request if you noticed an error or wanted to improve the source code.